 An instructional hour is defined as a scheduled 50-minute class period in a 60-minute time period.
 The number of quarter credit hours assigned to each course is determined on the basis of 10 scheduled classroom contact hours and 20 scheduled laboratory contact hours per quarter credit, plus associated out-of-class preparation time.
-In addition to the scheduled instructional contact hour, quarter credit hours are assigned to out-of-the-classroom experience on the basis of 30 internship/studio hours per quarter credit.
-The Quarter Credit Hours shown in this Catalog were determined using the method required by the school's accreditor, ACCSC.
+In addition to the scheduled instructional contact hour, quarter credit hours are assigned to out-of-the classroom experience on the basis of 30 internship/studio hours per quarter credit.